Updated: Sep 5

 House Zahrin has long held the throne of Styria.
 Though the burgs of Styria are mostly known for their wealth, the warrior-kings of House Zahrin do not sit idle in the comforts of palace life.
 King Orban, the latest in a long line of House Zahrin's monster hunters, single-handedly slew the dreaded hill giant, Dolum, at the Battle of Vulsburg early on in his reign, and his hefty war ax has tasted the blood of many a monster since then.

 The winged lion, sometimes called a lamassu, is considered to be a sign of good fortune.
 A dangerous predator, it is fiercely territorial and will incidentally drive out beasts men consider to have a more evil temperament.
-When Ivo Loridan established the Duchy of Orblav in Azgald, he recognized he had too few knights to protect his realm, and he introduced the lamassu to his lands as a way to safeguard travelers from worse monsters.
+When Ivo Loridan established the Duchy of Oblarv in Azgald, he recognized he had too few knights to protect his realm, and he introduced the lamassu to his lands as a way to safeguard travelers from worse monsters.

 House Sleus went all but extinct with the fall of the Empire.
 Its last surviving member, Lady Teske, was said to have fled the flaming ruins of Belg with a bloodied sword in one hand and her infant son in the other.
 She found herself deep in the black forests surrounded by bugbear raiders with foul intent gleaming in their eyes.
 She fought bravely and struck blows worthy of any bard's song, but she was outnumbered.
-Just as the bugbears pinned Lady Teske to the ground and had nearly pried her babe from her arms, a unicorn appeared.
+Just as the bugbears pinned Lady Teske to the ground and had nearly pried her babe from her arms a unicorn appeared.
 Legend tells of how a single white unicorn may come to the aid of the pure in heart when confronted by mortal danger in the woods, and this unicorn lived up to its reputation.
-With hoof, tooth, and horn, the unicorn's white coat was soon stained red with the blood of bugbears.
+Hoof, tooth, and horn lashed out, and the unicorn's white coat was soon stained red with the blood of bugbears.
 House Sleus survived that day, and the heirs of Lady Teske went on to honor the blood-soaked unicorn in their heraldry ever after.

 Though a rare beast, the tyger is one of the most feared predators in all of Cardigal.
 Armed with razor-sharp claws and a horned snout, tygers can outrun and slay even the fastest warhorses.
 House Kerri from the Kingdom of Ogledd adopted the tyger as its charge after infamously running down the knights of Dyfred at the Battle of Stonro Island.
 Torcul of Cumbria proudly bears a golden tyger on a green field in remembrance of his home and kin while off on crusade.